School starts at 8.55am and finishes at 3pm.

 Rolls are taken shortly after the bell rings at 8.55am and also after lunch.

 Some of our families choose Kids Community Hub.
-Children are collected by shuttle van just after 3pm.
+Children meet the Kids Community Hub staff member by Autahi and are taken by shuttle van just after 3pm.
+Parents collect their children from the Hub.

 We use Seesaw - a digital portfolio.
 Seesaw gives your child creative tools to capture and reflect on their learning - in real time.
 Then this work is shared with you.
 Seesaw will give you a window into each of our classrooms and into your student’s learning process.
 Our students are excited to use this tool in partnership with the great things our teachers do in their classrooms.